biorack/md2st/README.md

 We aren't suggesting that this is the best way to standardize molecules, but its how we do it: neutralize; desalt; and find canonical tautomer.
 The canonical tautomer comes from MolVS.
 The neutralization and desalting procedures are from various rdkit help forums.

+A major limitation of this approach is that stereo-chemistry is lost when creating the standardized forms.
+D and L isomers will be consolidated as identical standard forms.

 # Procedure

 1. original_to_json.py